perrym/apiscanner/README.md

 - Use representative test data: include realistic examples in your Postman requests (headers, bodies, variables).
 - After conversion, quickly open the generated `openapi.json` to verify paths, methods, and `requestBody` examples for key endpoints.
 - If path formats differ between environments (e.g., `/v2` vs `/v2.00`), use the sanitizer/rewrites to align them.
-- For variable‑heavy collections: use `--headers-file` and `--ids-file` to supply runtime values without changing code.
+- For variableheavy collections: use `--headers-file` and `--ids-file` to supply runtime values without changing code.
 - Use `--retry500` for endpoints that may temporarily return 5xx or require additional fields not present in the initial request.
 - Enable `--normalize-version` when dealing with inconsistent version formatting in API paths.